sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 3)  The native implementation module for the security package could not be found in the path.The native implementation module for the security package could not be found in the path.
+    For Windows Local connection, you don't have the path to the sspiauth.dll in yout System Path variable.
+See the configuration doc to see how to specify this: https://sassoftware.github.io/saspy/install.html#local

 .. code-block:: ipython3